What are we campaigning for?

 National Highways identified 8 areas for improvement along the A303/A358 road corridor to tackle notorious traffic hotspots.
 To realise the Stonehenge scheme’s strategic benefits all 8 schemes must be completed.
 Only 3 schemes have been funded, and one of these has been withdrawn.
 The Stonehenge section will simply move you to the next traffic jam a few minutes faster.
 READ MORE >

 The economic case has been much exaggerated.
 When the economic case was first presented to the Examiners it was deemed ‘low’ after the (nearly £1bn) heritage valuation was added.
 The ‘low’ value will have been reduced, or indeed disappeared, now that the heritage has been severely criticised by the Examiners and UNESCO.
-Oddly, National Highways’ latest calculations show an increase in value. which does not strike us as credible.
-At today’s prices the £2.5bn scheme no longer adds up, if it ever did.
-READ MORE >
+Oddly, National Highways’ latest calculations show an increase in value. which does not strike us as credible especially since the scheme failed the Examiners’ inspection on grounds of heritage.
+At today’s prices the cost would be at least £2.5bn and the scheme no longer adds up, if, indeed, it ever did.
+READ MORE>

 6. CARBON GENERATED FROM ROAD BUILDING AND TRAFFIC